Puma Energy Foundation: Transaid Nigeria - PEF

 Every day, approximately 800 women die from preventable causes related to pregnancy and childbirth and 99% of all maternal deaths occur in developing countries (WHO).
 Physical access to health services and medicines is critical for reducing maternal, neonatal and child mortality rates.
 We are working in partnership with Transaid to tackle this urgent issue.
 Transaid will implement a pioneering emergency transport scheme in Nasarawa State (Nigeria) to safely transport pregnant women to health facilities.

-The emergency transport scheme has been designed to be sustainable, integrated and accepted by local communities, respecting the local culture and social customs, and help pregnant woman feel safe and comfortable during the service.
+The Puma Energy Foundation helped Transaid expand its ETS system across six local governmental areas in Nasarawa State, Nigeria, significantly increasing the impact of the project on a greater proportion of the total population.
+Transaid’s ETS scheme has been designed to be integrated and accepted by local communities, respecting the local culture and social customs, and help pregnant woman feel safe and comfortable during the service.
 Transaid’s long experience in delivering this emergency scheme across African countries has demonstrated that volunteer taxi drivers, albeit they are not formally payed, receive a widely diffused approbation by local communities and are hailed as local heroes.